andrew-johnson-4/probably.lm/README.md

 * learning can backpropagate information towards the roots
 * non-default activation functions can be implemented as adverbs `a and b @sigmoid`
 * can performance be good enough for active learning?
+* jitter by default: need to add an epsilon to break symmetry for initial deadlock in operators like xor

 Goals:
 * maybe this will be the first major non-core library for LM/LSTS